Can I Use US Dollars in Jamaica? Jamaica USD vs JMD Guide

 Why do I get change in Jamaican dollars when I pay with USD?

-Because USD is not legal tender in Jamaica, businesses may not keep USD change.
-They may accept USD for convenience, then return change in JMD using their in-house exchange rate.
+Because USD isn’t legal tender in Jamaica.
+Businesses may accept USD but return change in JMD using their in-house exchange rate.